 Different people will provide help and support throughout your time being looked after in the care system.

-Crucial: All young people who are in care, or have a child in need or child protection plan, can download the MOMO App (Mind of my Own) which gives you a safe, secure and easy to use way to have your say about your own care, and contact your worker, IRO (Independent Reviewing Officer) and make a complaint.
-If you don't have MOMO already, talk to your worker or download it from the MOMO website.
+Crucial: All young people who are in care, or have a child in need or child protection plan, can download the Mind of my Own App which gives you a safe, secure and easy to use way to have your say about your own care, and contact your worker, IRO (Independent Reviewing Officer) and make a complaint.
+If you don't have Mind of My Own already, talk to your worker or download it from the Mind of My Own website.

 Your social worker will also work with you and your family to try to make it possible for you to go home when the time is right.
 They want you to be safe and happy wherever you are living.